Visitation

 Outside of work, he found peace and happiness in gardening, hunting and fishing, watching football and NASCAR, spending time with family, and enjoying the beauty and quiet of nature.

-Edward was preceded in death by his parents, Leta Rae Hamage and David Brown Massey; his brothers, David Lamar Massey and Ralph Massey; his sister, Faye Laverne Massey; and his son, Mark Edward Massey.
+Edward was preceded in death by his parents, Leta Rae Harnage and David Brown Massey; his brothers, David Lamar Massey and Ralph Massey; his sister, Faye Laverne Massey; and his son, Mark Edward Massey.

 He is survived by his loving wife of 65 years, Donna Massey; his sons, Michael Wayne Massey and Steve Alden Massey (Tammy); and his grandchildren, Jared Alexander Massey, Malea Elisabeth Avery (Raleigh), and Justin Michael Massey.